Tōyō Bunko: Establishment and the early history

 The Oriental Library had its beginnings in 1917 when Hisaya Iwasaki, former third President of the Mitsubishi Company, purchased the vast private collection of China-related publications of Australian adventurer, journalist, and Republic of China government adviser George Morrison.
-After the purchase, he improved the collection by increasing the number of classical Chinese, Japanese, and Western language books by receiving advice from a bibliographer, Tunashiro Wada(和田 維四郎).
+After the purchase, he improved the collection by increasing the number of classical Chinese, Japanese, and Western language books by receiving advice from a bibliographer, Tsunashirō Wada.

 He established Tōyō Bunko in 1924 to promote oriental studies.
 It was the first library institution in Japan that was devoted exclusively to oriental studies.
 Junnosuke Inoue was invited as the first Director of this Library.
 Hisaya Iwasaki stopped touching management after establishment, but continued financial support to promote collection and research.

 After the War

 After the Pacific War, GHQ dismantled Zaibatsu, because Zaibatsu were responsible for the War.
 Hisaya Iwasaki resigned from all of his posts in the Mitsubishi Group, and he moved into his cottage.
 Therefore, the Oriental Library lost its patron and faced a financial crisis.
 Kijūrō Shidehara, former prime minister, took up this problem to National Diet, and the library became a branch of the National Diet Library in 1948.

 From 1961, the library was a UNESCO affiliated organization as the Centre for East Asian Cultural Studies.
 Also, in 1994 a center was set up within the library to provide research facilities for scholars dispatched from France.